 "The Stonewall Inn was a dance club, it was a place where people were living their best lives, and as a dancer, that speaks volumes to me.
 The riots are where Pride started, so it’s important to know that, and to have that be the motivation behind everything we’re fighting for."

-"Honestly, my favourite brand of shoe is the one that makes a flesh colour for more than one skin tone.
+"Honestly, my favorite brand of shoe is the one that makes a flesh color for more than one skin tone.
 That would be Capezio and Bloch.
 It’s just like foundation in the beauty world, dancers have many different skin tones, especially those who are just starting out now.
 So the next generation needs to see that there are shoes for them, so that they can feel their best, and therefore, dance their best."